barcradio/ultra-tracker/README.md

      # Repeat steps 3 through 7
    ```

-10. To assist by editing parts (code, logic, UI, etc) of the repository you may open the ultra-tracker folder in VSCode and install the recommended extensions
+10. To assist by editing code, logic or UI, the repository folder can easily be opened with VSCode and the recommended extensions will be installed.

     The VSCode launch settings are configured in the project to run the app.
 It runs with a debugger attached by default, but can also be run without, using the launch controls.

-Recommended VSCode IDE Setup
+### Recommended VSCode IDE Setup

 [VSCode](https://code.visualstudio.com/) +
 [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) +